Messaoud Ould Boulkheir: Political parties and achievements

-Beginning in 1962, Messaoud has started fighting against slavery and the emancipation of the Haratine in Mauritania.
-Messaoud in his fights again slavery was influenced by the inequality problems in the United States and South Africa.
-While Messaoud was preparing his Public Administration certificate, he met other Haratines at ENA (National School of Administration) who wanted to fight for their emancipation.
-In 1978, they created the secret organization “El HOR” which means Organization for the emancipation of Haratine.
-The creation of this party contributed a lot for the Haratines in Mauritania because a lot of Haratines joined the party.
+Messaoud began campaigning against slavery and for the emancipation of the Haratine in Mauritania in 1962.
+Messaoud met other Haratines at ENA (National School of Administration) who wished to fight for their freedom while studying for his Public Administration certificate.
+They formed the secret group "El HOR," which stands for group for the Emancipation of Haratine, in 1978.
+Because many Haratines joined the party, the formation of this party benefited the Haratines in Mauritania much.
 The party was protecting the right of the Haratine by creating small unit of agents in the organization who would stop the trade and the mistreating of the Haratines by the Beydhanes.
-EL-HOR created a revolution in the country which leads in 1981 to the abolition of slavery in Mauritania.
+EL-HOR created a "revolution" in the country which leads in 1981 to the official abolition of slavery in Mauritania.
 EL HOR was growing and becoming very powerful that is why in 1989 it became officially recognize, with Messaoud as leader.
 They were part of the municipal election in 1989.
 The Government created a lot of problems for the EL HOR party by arresting its leaders, that is why in 1991 Messaoud created the FUDC (United democratic forces for change).
-He participated in the creation of UFD (United democratic forces) in 1992 which regrouped all political leaders (Beydhan, Haratine, and negro-Africans) but Messaoud left the party because the leader was a Beydhan.
+He participated in the creation of UFD (United democratic forces) in 1992 which regrouped all political leaders (Beydhan, Haratine, and Black-Africans) but Messaoud left the party because the leader was a Beydhan.

 In 1995, he created his own party called AC (action for changes) which regrouped Haratine into a majority.
 Messaoud ended by creating the People's Progressive Alliance (APP), his current political party.